thomas-hdqr/osteo/README.md

 - fix button layout
 - do a better burger menu for mobile
 - add Google Analytics
-- learn gsap
-- add more framer motion
 - improve seo
 - add real links
 - verify the mailto and phone link
+- learn gsap
+- add more framer motion
+- add loading animation
 - add a blog section with Sanity.io